 A number of families have been identified in the charts/spreadsheets and the members of this large family can be found in Group #1, #2 and #3.
 They have been separated into three groups in the 67 markers chart located in Y-DNA Results but have been combined into one large group in the FTDNA’s public charts.
 The reason they were divided in the 67 markers chart is to try and identify different lines and it does to some degree.
 For example most of the Falling River Lawsons are located in group #2 identified by their DYS464 being a 14-14-15-16.
 Another line of Lawsons, Drewry Lawson, has their marker DYS437 mutated from 16 to a 17 and they are placed in Group #3.

 However, care must be taken because some lines have members in more than one group.
 The project has two brothers and their cousin that have had their Y-DNA tested and one brother is in Group #1 and the other brother and his cousin are in Group #3.
 It looks like one brother had a back mutation from a 17 to 16 at DYS437.
-Also there is a John Lawson who died in Alabama, born in 1780 or 1787 in North Carolina that had four sons and all four lines have been tested.
+Also there is a John Lawson who died in Alabama, born in 1780 or 1787 in North Carolina that had five known sons and descendants of four of the sons have been tested.
 Three brothers are in Group #2 and the other brother is in Group #3.
 To confirm that all four are brothers a number of autosomal DNA tests were conducted and the results seems to confirm that they are brothers.
 Since the lines of Lawsons can be in more than one of the three groups, it was worthwhile to combine them in the FTDNA’s public chart, so the results could be reviewed.

 The most distant relative that can be documented for this group(s) is a William Lawson of Falling River.
 William received a patent, 20 August 1745, of 143 acres of land on the north side of Falling River in Brunswick County, VA.
 The name of the county where this land was located changed to Lunenburg in 1746, then to Bedford in 1754, and lastly to Campbell County in 1782.